quaziashfaq/notes/cloud/aws.md

     - aws marketplace - find, test, buy and deploy software that runs on AWS.
   - Operation services
     - amazon cloudwatch - observe your services via metrics and logging
+      - A CloudWatch alarm can be set up to monitor CPU utilization and trigger further action.
+Further action could be an Auto Scaling group adding another EC2 instance and/or using SNS to notify team members of the occurrence.
+      - CloudWatch Alarms can be used to determine the percentage of utilization versus the limit.
       - monitoring
       - collect metrics from services
       - integrates with 70+ aws services